nsbasic/voltbuilder-user/README.md

 **What is VoltBuilder?**

-We’ve encouraged our customers to use PhoneGap Build since long before they became part of Adobe.
+We’ve encouraged our customers to use PhoneGap Build long before they became part of Adobe.
 One by one, the friends we made when they were Nitobi drifted away and PhoneGap itself withered.
 We realized our customers were going to have a big problem unless something was done.

 Initially, we thought of VoltBuilder as a solution for our AppStudio customers.
 But when we designed it, we realized that others would need it as well.